accorddeveloper/example-mvc5-application/README.md

 - NUnit 3
 - Moq
-- Helpful.BDD
+- BDD based on NUnit 3
 - SpecFlow 2 for acceptance testing
 - SpecFlow.NUnit
-- AutoFac for Inversion of Control using the Dependency Injection pattern
+- AutoFac for Inversion of Control using the Dependency Injection and Service Locator pattern
 - AutoFac.MVC5
 - Owin
 - AutoFac.Owin